-PROGRAM REQUIREMENTS: Undergraduate requirements for a major: 24 semester hours from Exercise Science/Kinesiology related courses including at least 3 semester hours from each of the following areas: exercise physiology, anatomical/biomechanical kinesiology, athletic injuries, zoology, chemistry, physical science/physics.
-The student will not be allowed to take more than 12 graduate hours until all undergraduate prerequisites are completed.
+PROGRAM REQUIREMENTS: Undergraduate requirements for a major: 24 semester hours from exercise science/kinesiology related courses including at least 3 semester hours from each of the following areas: exercise physiology, anatomical/biomechanical kinesiology, athletic injuries, zoology, and chemistry.
+The student may not enroll in more than 12 graduate hours until all undergraduate prerequisites are met.